12/6/07

 When

-a 24 frames/second source is converted to 60p, judder (described below) is
+a 24 frames/second source is converted to 60p, judder (described below) is introduced.
+A 120Hz display will have to remove that

-remove that judder, making conversion to 60p seem pointless.
+judder, making conversion to 60p seem counterproductive.

 A